 The new turbo V8 from Ferrari also known as F154 gives out 109 hp.
 Even exhaust manifolds, new pistons, con rods, cylinder heads, ball-bearing shafts, aluminum-titanium alloy wheels give a quick turbo response.
 The cylinder heads are more refined with thin walls next to the combustion chamber and this promotes more cooling.
 For a Ferrari engine, the sound is reduced by muffling turbos and straight pipes with smaller mufflers.
 Speeding up to 8000 rpm, it is available only with a 7-speed dual-clutch transmission and has 661 cc displacements.
 It speeds up to 60 mph in under 3 seconds.
 No surprise that this was also the winner of the international engine of the year in 2016.

 Lamborghini 6.5-liter V-12

-For 51 years, Lamborghini has followed their V12 engines legacy and their 12 cylinders 6.5 liter is no exception.
+For 51 years, Lamborghini has followed their V12 engines legacy and their 12 cylinders 6.5 liters is no exception.
 This powerhouse is produced in-house and features 4 valve cylinder heads of an aluminum-silicon alloy.
 These are capable of 700 hp output with 509 lb-ft of torque and the weight has gone down by 40 lbs to 518 lbs.
 The power is primarily from the compression ratio and 76.4 mm stroke for a 95 mm bore.
-These have moderate gas emissions and also comes with an innovative gearshift.
+These have moderate gas emissions and also come with an innovative gearshift.